“I want my Ayesha – like, yesterday!” – every pole dancer ever!

 BONUS!
 Progression for exercise 1 and 2: Top AND bottom arm conditioning – whaaaaat?

-This exercise may look weird, but, hey, we’re pole dancers – we were born for weird!
+This exercise may look weird, but, hey, we’re pole dancers – we’re here for extra!

 This is to be used as a progression from exercises 1 and 2, when you are comfortable with the engagement required for the both the push and pull, now we are going to combine them together!